BDcraft-Patches/Guides/README.md

 :bangbang:***HOWEVER***:bangbang:, we waive this condition of use exclusively for MODs support patches if, and only if, the conditions in **[this forum post](https://bdcraft.net/community/viewtopic.php?t=312)** are met.
 Please read the entire post carefully before creating any mods or patches.

-:warning: *Remember*, when using other people's patches/textures/resources, they reserve all rights to those files.
+:warning:*Remember*:warning:, when using other people's patches/textures/resources, they reserve all rights to those files.
 It's generally accepted that they allow reuse and rehosting of such resources as part of the community spirit.
 Always check each individual license and terms before modifying or distributing anyone else's work.

 ### Terms
 Before downloading or creating your own assets, make sure you read the [Terms of Use](./TermsOfUse.txt) and agree to BDCraft's [Terms and Conditions](https://bdcraft.net/terms-and-conditions/).